RichardLitt/burntfen.com/_posts/2013-07-14-22-23-the-devils-beating-his-wife-and-a-poem.md

 ---

-Just had breakfast with [redacted].
+Just had breakfast with redacted.
 She woke me up at around 7 with incessant pleas.
 "Everything is happening!"
 "Not me."